 Even though I recommend having a set routine, I don’t expect you to pile up a list of tasks that you may not even get to finish especially while working.
 Leave your schedule as loose as possible to allow spontaneity, as that will be needed especially with children at home with you.

-The less rigid your schedule, the more likely that you will be able to allow for any unexpected changes or emergencies.
+The less rigid your schedule, the more likely you will be able to allow for any unexpected changes or emergencies.
 That may include an unexpected doctor’s visit or even a visit to your work office etc. Whatever the scenario, the flexibility allows room for that.

 Meal preparation, whether you are aware of it or not, requires a lot of time to ensure your family is getting the nutrition needed without all the fast food options available.
 Meal Planning may be tedious for you to get done, but it actually helps to maximize your time spent trying to figure out what to prepare each day.

-You can opt in to do bulk meal preparations on weekends or a weekday.
+You can opt-in to do bulk meal preparations on weekends or a weekday.
 For example, in our household, sometimes on Saturdays or Sundays, we may turn the grill on and cook a good portion of chicken, meat, fish, etc.

 Throughout the rest of the week, I may prepare different quick dishes that cut back on the cooking time tremendously.
-I may only have to prepare a salad, rice, or potatoes, that I can quickly do on the stovetop or in an Instapot.
+I may only have to prepare a salad, rice, or potatoes, which I can quickly do on the stovetop or in an Instapot.

 Breakfast can also be prepared the night before, for instance, oatmeal can be cooked in a slow cooker or instant pot until the morning hours when it will be ready and available for your family.